sung-won-kim/sung-won-kim/README.md

 ### Hi, I'm Sungwon Kim. 👋

 Hi, I’m an M.S. student in the **Graduate School of Data Science at KAIST** ([Data Science & Artificial Intelligence Laboratory (DSAIL)](http://dsail.kaist.ac.kr/)), led by Prof. Chanyoung Park.

-I do research on Machine Learning with Graph Neural Networks.
+I am primarily focused on data mining and machine learning, with a particular interest in graph data analysis.
+My research is driven by exploring data-efficient methods that not only leverage the powerful performance of deep learning but also maintain applicability to training and inference time when applied to real-world scenarios.

 ## Interest
 - Graph Neural Networks